Supporting Your Child Through an Eating Disorder: A Guide for Parents

 Can Family-Based Treatment Help My Child Recover from an Eating Disorder?

-If you are a parent or caregiver, desperate to help your child who is struggling with an eating disorder, family-based treatment may be the solution you are searching for.
+If you are a parent or caregiver desperate to help your child who is struggling with an eating disorder, family-based treatment may be the solution.

 Often, families come into my office worried sick about their child.

-Their child might have lost a lot of weight or been acting “sneaky” around food.
-Maybe their child has been over-exercising, using laxatives, or throwing up after eating.
+Your child may have lost weight or become more rigid around food.
+Perhaps your child has been over-exercising, using laxatives, or throwing up after eating.

-Or, they might be worried because their child only eats a small number of foods, or eats a lot of food at once.
+Or, your child only eats a small number of foods, or eats a lot of food at once.

 If you find yourself in a similar boat today, you’re not alone.
 I have worked with countless families who walk into my office feeling this way.
-Sadly, there’s a lot of blame put on the parents.
-All they want for their child is to get better and live a happy life without the constant obsession with food.

 Many parents have been seeking help for a while.
 Unfortunately, they have found no real results.
-They often receive criticism, but no real guidance on how to help their child get better, or well-meaning doctors say they will grow out of it and that it’s just a phase.
+They often receive criticism, but no real guidance on how to help their child get better, or well-meaning doctors say they will grow out of it, and that it’s just a phase.

 I’m here to give you hope.

-After years as a therapist and registered dietitian, I’ve seen the positive results that come from family-based treatment where parents are properly equipped and supported to be part of the solution their child needs.
+After years as a therapist and registered dietitian, I’ve seen the positive results that come from family-based treatment.
+When parents are properly equipped and supported to be part of the solution, their child’s needs to get better.

 Why Choose Family-Based Treatment?

-Family-based treatment (FBT) for eating disorders is an evidence-based treatment for disorders like anorexia, bulimia, binge eating disorder, and even ARFID (i.e. extreme selective eating).
+Family-based treatment (FBT) for eating disorders is an evidence-based treatment for anorexia and bulimia nervosa.

 Unlike many other treatments that put the responsibility on the identified patient or the person with the eating disorder, FBT includes the parents.
 Instead of seeing the parents as part of the cause of the eating disorder, they are seen as part of the solution.